TheAddonForge/marketplace-media-downloader/README.md

 ---

+## 📝 License
+© 2025 The Addon Forge.
+All rights reserved.

+This repository contains documentation and assets for **Marketplace Media Downloader**.
+The source code for the extension is proprietary and not covered by an open-source license.
+Usage, copying, or redistribution is not permitted without explicit permission.

+---

 ## 📢 Keywords (SEO)
 marketplace media downloader, alibaba downloader, globalsources downloader, e-commerce media tool, product image downloader, product video downloader, sourcing tool, chrome extension, firefox addon, edge extension